norihiro/obs-text-pthread/doc/properties.md

 - Bevel: The outline becomes octagonal shape at the corner.
 - Rect: The outline becomes rectangle shape at the corner.
 - Sharp: The outline becomes pointed sharp at acute corner.
 The maximum length of the acute corner is limited to 4 since there is no limit if the corner is super acute.
 Usually it should not reach the limit.

+When enabling blur with gaussian function, outline opacity is controlled by the gaussian cumulative distribution function of the distance from the edge.

 See also [examples](https://github.com/norihiro/obs-text-pthread/wiki/properties#outline-shape).